-Course request takes place in October (for spring semester courses) and March (for fall semester courses).
+Course request takes place in October (for spring semester courses), March (for fall semester courses), and December-February (for summer classes).
 Most majors require you to meet with your academic advisor prior to submitting your course request on Hokie Spa.
 If you do not submit a course request, you will have another opportunity to register for classes using drop/add.
 However, this is an unreliable way to get classes as they may be full.
 Submit a course request each semester!
 Warning: If you have a hold on your record you will not be able to submit a course request.
 Take care of holds prior to course request week!